-God has appointed lesser authorities in this world.
+God has appointed lesser authorities in this world to rule under Him.
 Parents have authority over their children (Ephesians 6:1).
 Husbands have authority over their wives (Ephesians 5:22–24).
 Kings have authority over their subjects (Romans 13:1–7).
 The apostles had authority over the church (Acts 4:34–35; Philemon 1:3).

 Some people use the Great Commission to teach the authority of the believer: “Jesus came to them and said, ‘All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you’” (Matthew 28:18–20).
 But the authority in the passage clearly belongs to Jesus.
 He claims “all authority” and then tells those who fall under His authority what to do.
 Based on the Great Commission, the only “authority” believers possess is the authority to go into all the world, the authority to make disciples, the authority to baptize in the name of the Triune God, and the authority to teach Jesus’ commands.
 In the exercise of this authority, the believer is simply obeying orders.